strimzi/kafka-env-var-config-provider/README.md

 This project is now deprecated as since Kafka 3.5.0, Kafka has a built-in EnvVar Configuration Provider.

-To migrate from Strimzi provider to Kafka's, you just need to change the class to `org.apache.kafka.common.config.provider.EnvVarConfigProvider`.
+To migrate from Strimzi provider to Kafka's, you need to change the class to `org.apache.kafka.common.config.provider.EnvVarConfigProvider`.

 For example: